planetguy32/RemainInMotion/README.md

 Pre-compiled binaries are available at the following URL: https://www.mediafire.com/folder/nx48d9udpfpln/RemainInMotion

 (The name is a pun on Newton's first law - a Redstone in Motion tends to Remain in Motion.)

+### There is info on the GitHub wiki section for each carriage.
+(The little book icon)